WHAT IS ADVANCED PLACEMENT?

 Final: If advanced placement students don’t demonstrate sufficient didactic knowledge during the initial assessment, they must complete the appropriate course or didactic activity in order to gain the appropriate knowledge.
 They must also successfully complete the same final assessments at the end of the course (e.g., examination, research paper, presentation) that non-advanced placement students are required to complete.

 By the end of your program, advanced placement students must prove competence in all required clinical procedures (as defined by ARRT’s clinical competency requirements and any program requirements above and beyond ARRT’s requirements).
-You or your faculty members must base your assessments on procedures you witness the student performing at your program’s clinical facility.
+You or your designee must base your assessments on procedures you witness the student performing at your program’s clinical facility.
 You must also follow the same evaluation criteria your program uses for students not admitted under advanced placement.

 NOTE: Advanced placement students must complete all didactic and clinical competency assessments within the 24 months immediately before they apply for certification and registration with ARRT.